attack68/rateslib/docs/source/f_fxr.rst

    )
    fxr.rates_table()

-The :class:`~rateslib.fx.FXRates` class is also invoked when one has an instrument in one currency but the results of calculations are preferred in another.
+The :class:`~rateslib.fx.FXRates` class is also used when one has an ``Instrument`` in one currency but the results of calculations are preferred in another, say, when accounting currency is something other than the currency of underlying ``Instrument``.
 For example, below we create a :class:`~rateslib.curves.Curve` and a EUR :class:`~rateslib.instruments.IRS`, and calculate some metrics expressed in that currency.